clarksoc/Monster-Hunter-World-Armour-Builder/README.md

 - Add a Jewel function for the loadouts
 - Add the complete database of Weapons, Armours, and Jewels

+--FUTURE OF THE APP WILL BE A COMPLETE REWRITE TO FLUTTER/DART INSTEAD OF CORDOVA--

 ## Contributors

 - **[Connor Clarkson](https://github.com/clarksoc)** - *Implementation of APIs as well as JavaScript, JQuerry, HTML, and CSS Coding*